jvalen/pixel-art-react/README.md

 This application has been built with the following technologies:

-- [React](https://facebook.github.io/react/): Library to build the UI
+- [React](https://facebook.github.io/react/): Library to build the UI.
-- [Redux](http://redux.js.org/): Implements a Flux like architecture
+- [Redux](http://redux.js.org/): Implements a Flux like architecture.
-- [ImmutableJS](https://facebook.github.io/immutable-js/) Helps to keep the data immutable
+- [ImmutableJS](https://facebook.github.io/immutable-js/) Helps to keep the data immutable aiming to avoid side effects.
-- [PostCSS](https://github.com/postcss/postcss) Handle the app CSS
+- [PostCSS](https://github.com/postcss/postcss) Handle the app CSS.
-- [NodeJS](https://nodejs.org/en/) + [Express](http://expressjs.com/) (Server side to build an universal application, create and serve the generated drawings)
+- [NodeJS](https://nodejs.org/en/) + [Express](http://expressjs.com/) (Server side to build an universal application, create and serve the generated drawings).

 ## Installation